Police: Shooting near Boston MBTA station leaves teen girl with life-threatening injuries

 “I tried to swerve out but I guess he still hit me,” David Nguyen said.
 “He was like ‘some guy is shooting.’
 He was asking if I was OK.”

-The driver that caused the crash has since been taken into custody for questioning.
+The driver that allegedly caused the crash was taken into custody for questioning.
 He is not under arrest.

 Anyone with information is asked to contact the Boston Police Department.